 All I wanted to do was put away a bottle of olive oil.
-It had lived on the kitchen counter next to the stove for so long, however, I couldn’t remember if it or one of its ancestors ever had a place to call its own.
+It had lived on the kitchen counter next to the stove for so long, however, that I couldn’t remember if it or one of its ancestors ever had a place to call its own.
 My effort to gain completely clean kitchen countertops would be foiled if it didn’t take cover.

 The cabinet with the canned and boxed items is full and cluttered, and since the oil is used frequently, it didn’t really belong there anyway.
 It should be with the spices and seasonings since it’s used when they are.
 Brilliant!
 Their home, a shelf above the drinking glasses, was already full, though.

 A three-level rack held bottles of herbs, spices and seasonings of all sorts.
 The rack would have to go if the oily little guy was moving in, so I decided it was time for a complete overhaul.
-We’ve lived in this house for almost nine years, and I really think some of those spices moved in with us, contained in that cardboard box that smelled stranger than any other when it arrived.
+We’ve lived in this house for years, and I really think some of those spices moved in with us, contained in that cardboard box that smelled stranger than any other when it arrived.

 How many spices do two guys need anyway?

 - Salt, recently moved from the cluttered cabinet in the corner.
-For some reason, I have two 26-ounce containers of salt and one that’s almost empty, so I’m ready for any brining that comes along.
+For some reason, I have two full 26-ounce containers of salt and one that’s almost empty, so I’m ready for any brining that comes along.

 - Garlic powder, my go-to seasoning for all meats and veggies.
 I can’t cook without this one.

 - Lawry’s Seasoned Salt, also used in most dishes I cook.
-David grew up in a Lawry’s home, but we were strictly McCormick where I came from.
+My partner David grew up in a Lawry’s home, but we were strictly McCormick where I came from.
 (He won this battle, and this battle only.)